 This trip involves three short internal flights between Pokhara to Chitwan and then to Kathmandu.
 These flights are locally booked and included in the trip cost.

 Passport and Visa

 All foreigners, except Indian citizens, require a valid passport and visa to travel to Nepal.
 Passports must be valid for at least six months at the time of travel.
-You can obtain Nepali visa from any Nepal Embassies abroad or wait until your arrival at Kathmandu airport.
-You will need to affix a passport size photograph on the visa application and pay US$ 25 for a 15-day visa.
+You can obtain a Nepali visa from any Nepal Embassies abroad or wait until you arrive at Kathmandu airport.
+You will need to provide a photograph and pay US$ 25 for a 15-day visa.
 A 30-day visa is available for $45.
 All other permits, if necessary, are locally obtained for you by us.

 Accommodations and facilities.